mspnp/aks-fabrikam-dronedelivery/03-auth.md

    # az account set -s <subscription id>
    ```

-1. Query for and save your Azure subscription tenant id of for the subscription where the AKS cluster will be deployed.
+1. Query for and save your Azure subscription tenant ID for the subscription where the AKS cluster will be deployed.
 This value is used throughout the reference implementation.

    ```bash
    export TENANT_ID=$(az account show --query tenantId --output tsv)